 Advanced methods of analysis

-The first year include three in-depth courses that cover tools and theories in modern chemistry that bring you to a level required for the following profile courses.
-The training provided in these courses primarily focuses on advanced instrumental methodologies for chemical analysis and modeling and interpretation of physicochemical and biochemical phenomena.
+The first year includes four in-depth courses that cover tools and theories in modern chemistry and brings you to a level required for the following profile courses.
+The training provided in these courses focuses primarily on advanced instrumental methodologies for chemical analysis, and modelling and interpretation of physiochemical and biochemical phenomena.
 These courses also offer intense laboratory training to prepare you well for more advanced courses and work towards your Master's thesis in the second year.

 Degree and career

 With a Master of Science degree in Chemistry from Umeå University, you will be well prepared for postgraduate studies.
 The training also provides a good basis for a national or international career in the chemical industry, related industries or the public sector.

 About the School

 We constantly strive towards being one of Scandinavia and Europe's best environments for education, research and community engagement that meets the challenges of an ever-increasing global society.